 - The FMCSA also reserves the right to pursue further criminal prosecution if it believes you have committed fraud or falsified documents related to your DOT medical exam.

-- It is important that all information provided during this process is accurate.
+- All information provided during this process must be accurate.
 If it’s not, chances are, the DOT and FMCSA will notice right away.

 What Happens If I Fail My DOT Physical?

 If you fail your DOT physical, it's not the end of the world.
 You don't have to give up on your dreams of becoming a truck driver or commercial vehicle operator just yet!
 The first step is finding out what went wrong and addressing any underlying health concerns.
 Depending on the outcomes of the medical examination, you may need to provide additional information or seek second opinions from other healthcare professionals.
 What is DOT Clearinghouse Enforcement?

 Once these issues are resolved, you can apply for another appointment with a qualified health professional and take another DOT physical.
 With some effort and dedication, you'll be back behind the wheel in no time!
 Good luck!

 What Are Common Reasons for Drivers Failing the DOT Physical?

 There are several common reasons drivers fail the DOT physical.
 A medical history that includes certain conditions can render a driver ineligible for a DOT certification.
 These include: